RxLaboratory/Ramses/src-docs/docs/files/tree.md

     - 06-EXPORT # Media files
 ```

-The root folder of a project only contains other folders.
+The root folder of a project only contains other folders and no files.

 The subfolder in the root folder are numbered to help sorting them and quickly find them.